 - In person, at the circulation desk.

-- By phone– call 207.989.7943 to speak to circulation staff during normal Library hours OR leave a voicemail while the Library is closed.
+- By phone– call 207.989.7943 to speak to circulation staff during Library hours OR leave a voicemail while the Library is closed.

 From the online catalog, patrons may also access Library records to place holds and view their personal Library history.
+Ask library staff to show you how!

-If the Brewer Public Library does not have a specific item needed, an InterLibrary Loan may be available.
+If the Brewer Public Library does not have a specific item needed, an InterLibrary Loan may be possible.
 Let staff know the item information, and it will be requested from another Library.
 (This service is not available to new patrons until a three-month period with a clean record is completed.)
 Library staff will notify patrons when ILL items are available.

 Read ~ Connect ~ Discover